10 Oct Adversity | Oct 2021

 #3) Solution: Leave and Start a New Project

 In 1992 the company that I was working for conducted another layoff.
-Rather than cope with such uncertainty, I decided to take control of my future.
+Rather than cope with this uncertainty, I decided to take control of my future.

 So I took an “early retirement.”
 Thus, I left to start a new career as a professional speaker.

-As a result, I spent 20 years showing people how to be effective leaders followed by almost ten years inspiring respect for nature.
+As a result, I spent 20 years showing people how to be effective leaders followed by 10 years inspiring respect for nature.

 The Reason I Wrote This Article